-Pursuant to our non-employee director compensation policy currently in effect as of the date of this proxy statement, each non-employee director will receive an annual retainer of \$50,000, an additional annual retainer of \$50,000 for serving as the lead independent director, a \$15,000 annual retainer for serving as the chair of the audit committee, compensation committee, nominating and corporate governance committee or science and technology committee and a \$7,500 annual retainer for serving as a member on each such committee, to be paid quarterly in arrears and prorated based on the number of actual days served on the board of directors or applicable committee.
+Pursuant to our non-employee director compensation policy currently in effect as of the date of this proxy statement, each non-employee director will receive an annual retainer of \$50,000, an additional annual retainer of \$50,000 for serving as the lead independent director, a \$20,000 annual retainer for serving as the chair of the audit committee (which, under our non-employee director compensation policy in effect during fiscal year 2022, was instead \$15,000), a \$15,000 annual retainer for serving as the chair of the compensation committee, nominating and corporate governance committee or science and technology committee, a \$10,000 annual retainer for serving as a member on the audit committee (which, under our non-employee director compensation policy in effect during fiscal year 2022, was instead \$7,500) and a \$7,500 annual retainer for serving as a member on the compensation committee, nominating and corporate governance committee or science and technology committee, to be paid quarterly in arrears and prorated based on the number of actual days served on the board of directors or applicable committee.
 Non-employee directors are also eligible to receive certain additional cash retainers for serving on ad hoc special committees of the board of directors.
-In addition, each non-employee director who will continue as a non-employee director following such meeting will receive, on the date of our annual meeting of stockholders, an annual grant of a stock option with a grant date fair value, determined in accordance with the reasonable assumptions and methodologies employed by the Company for calculating the fair value of options under ASC 718, equal to approximately \$428,000, that vests in full on the earlier of the one-year anniversary of the grant date or the next annual meeting of stockholders, and each new non-employee director will receive a stock option with a grant date fair value equal to approximately \$642,000, vesting in 36 monthly installments through the third anniversary of the grant date.
+In addition, each non-employee director who will continue as a non-employee director following such meeting will receive, on the date of our annual meeting of stockholders, an annual grant of stock options and restricted stock units, in an approximate ratio of 75% stock options and 25% restricted stock units (which, under our non-employee director compensation policy in effect during fiscal year 2022, was instead 100% stock options), with a grant date fair value, determined in accordance with the reasonable assumptions and methodologies employed by the Company for calculating the fair value of options under ASC 718, equal to approximately \$428,000, that vests in full on the earlier of the one-year anniversary of the grant date or the next annual meeting of stockholders, and each new non-employee director will receive stock options and restricted stock units, in an approximate ratio of 75% stock options and 25% restricted stock units (which, under our non-employee director compensation policy in effect during fiscal year 2022, was instead 100% stock options), with a grant date fair value equal to approximately \$642,000, that vests, in the case of stock options, in 36 monthly installments through the third anniversary of the grant date, and, in the case of restricted stock units, in three annual installments through the third anniversary of the grant date.
 The aggregate amount of compensation, including both equity compensation and cash compensation, paid to any non-employee director in a calendar year period shall not exceed \$750,000 (or \$1,000,000 for the calendar year in which the non-employee director is initially elected or appointed to the board of directors).